agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 **Problem #1.
 Based on your answer to Question #1 and #2 above, is there any evidence that this is not a single source outbreak of *Salmonella*?
 Explain.**

-Examine your RAxML results in Forester or another tree viewing program.
+Examine your RAxML results in Forester or another tree viewing program as a cladogram (i.e. no branch lengths).
 Midpoint root the tree and order subtrees to answer the following questions.

 **Question #3.
 How many positions in the genome of *Salmonella enterica* are being used to generate the phylogenetic tree?**